lizardsystem/lizard-waterbalance/doc/source/vip.rst

 The class WaterbalanceComputer is the main interface to the functionality of the lizard_waterbalance application and especially its method 'compute':

-.. automethod:: lizard_waterbalance.compute.WaterbalanceComputer2.compute
+.. automethod:: lizard_wbcomputation.compute.WaterbalanceComputer2.compute

 A BucketOutcome contains all the timeseries that are computed for a single Bucket:

-.. autoclass:: lizard_waterbalance.bucket_computer.BucketOutcome
+.. autoclass:: lizard_wbcomputation.bucket_computer.BucketOutcome

 Caching
 -------